iszczesniak/cpp/deduction/index.md

 `parameter list`) of function template `foo` based on expression `expr` and type `ParameterType` of parameter `t` of function `foo`.
-To talk about deduction, type `ParameterType` must depend on (use in its definition) at least one of template parameters.
+To talk about deduction, type `ParameterType` must depend on (use in its definition) at least one template parameter.
 There are many ways type `ParameterType` can depend on template parameters, and we discuss the most important.

 ## Podstawowa zasada z ograniczeniem